lucj/argocd-helmfile-plugin/README.md

 - creation of a age.key

-We can use this one to encrypt secrets values that argo-cd will be able to decrypt.
+As an admin we can use this key to encrypt yaml files containing sensitive values and commit them into git.
+ArgoCD will use this key to decrypt the secrets before it can install/update an application.

 ```
 age-keygen > key.txt